HeReFanMi/Frontend/README.md

 2. Click the "Check reliability" button to trigger the analysis.
 3. Observe the displayed response and buttons indicating the trustworthiness of the information.

-Feel free to check the CSS file and structure of components for better understading.
+Feel free to check the other files and the structure of components for better understading.